callumenator/glui/readme.markdown

 ```
 Polling needs to happen recurrently of course.
 If you are using the widget code, then the
 WidgetRoot class will take care of polling automatically (and will also put the thread to
-sleep if the pollig frequency is too high).
+sleep if the polling frequency is too high).

 ###Widgets
 __See example.d for widgets usage.__